slurmulon/bach/docs/guide.md

 ]
 ```

-We can see that the example using variables has more lines but ultimately has fewer characters.
+We can see that the example using variables has more lines but ultimately has less repetition.

-Another notable advantage is that if we wanted to change `Bm` to `Bm7`, we only have to make that change in one place instead of three.
+This is advantageous because if we wanted to say, change `Bm` to `Bm7`, we only have to make that change in one place instead of three.

-If you use a value more than once we recommend that you always assign it to a variable.
+If you use a value more than once it's recommended that you always assign it to a variable.

-If you only use a value, as is the case with `Scale('B minor')`, then it's up to you whether not to assign it to a variable.
+If you only use a value once, as is the case with `Scale('B minor')`, then it's up to you whether not to assign it to a variable.

 #### Limitations

-As of now there are a couple of limitations to variables, mostly around collections and durations.
+As of now there are a couple of limitations to variables regarding lists.

-We hope to address these issues soon, and if you are a programmer who is interesting in contributing to `bach` then please check out the [Contribute](/contribute) page.

-##### Lists

-Assigning a list to a variable is perfectly valid, but there are some undesirable limitations that prevent lists from being combined and re-used.
+Assigning a list to a variable is perfectly valid, but there are currently some undesirable limitations that prevent lists from being combined and re-used.

 As we discussed earlier, collection nesting, particularly around lists, is limited by design.

-These limits are beneficial and justified, but right now they inhibit how lists and variables can be used together.
+These limits are beneficial and justified, but right now they inhibit how much lists can benefit from variables.

 Consider the following track: